XIII Bienal Iberoamericana de Arquitectura y Urbanismo en Lima

 Author

-María Arquero de Alarcón & Emilio Ontiveros de la Fuente.
+María Arquero de Alarcón and Emilio Ontiveros de la Fuente.

-Our way of coming to grips with the different themes has always started on a-hierarchical, counter-architectural approach, with much interest in the output of Schools (especially in end-of-course design projects, thesis and competitions) and professional designs that often fail to get very far off the drawing board.
-We found our niche on the peripheries of other publications, trying to publicise both more experimental work and the “dirty” architecture produced for market consumption.
+UHF is a forum for dissemination of contemporary research.
+Our way of coming to grips with the different themes adopts an a-hierarchical, counter-architectural approach, with much interest in the output of Schools (especially in end-of-course design projects, thesis and competitions) and professional designs that often fail to get very far off the drawing board.
+Our niche resides on the peripheries of other publications, publicising more experimental work and the “dirty” architecture produced for market consumption.
 In both extremes, we try to see attitudes and strategies that, when superimposed, enable us to understand in their full complexity the new modes of this discipline.

 Catalunya Continental, Rail Infrastructure as the backbone for development.